memoize-cards/memoize/src/components/carousel/README.md

 **category (required)**
 - Type: String
 - Description: The category of videos to be displayed in the carousel.
-- Possible values: "KeepWatching", "MoreView", "Professor" (customizable)
+- Possible values: "keep_watching", "more_view", "professors" (customizable)

 **type (required)**
 - Type: String
 - Description: The type of videos to be displayed in the carousel.
-- Possible values: "Playlist", "Professor", "Video" (customizable)
+- Possible values: "playlist", "professors", "video" (customizable)

 ### Contributing